Right Thru Me: Composition

-Styled with pop-rap tones, "Right Thru Me" features an electronic beat, while being influenced by R&B. The main accompanying melody and chord progression are sampled from the Joe Satriani song "Always with Me, Always with You" from his breakthrough 1987 album Surfing With the Alien.
+"Right Thru Me" is a pop rap song that features an electronic beat, while being influenced by R&B. The main accompanying melody and chord progression are sampled from the Joe Satriani song "Always with Me, Always with You" from his breakthrough 1987 album Surfing With the Alien.
 The song has been described as a breezy jam that brandishes a swinging electronic beat, synth melodies, big pop hooks and guitar lines, and triple metre beats.
 Lyrically, the song describes someone who wonders aloud about how a lover can see the real her.

-The song has been described as a straight-shooting rap, in Minaj's multiple-accent style.
-It has also been described lyrically as a Katy Perry-esque ballad, with Minaj singing about a lover who stands by her through thick and thin.
-Paul Cantor of MTV News broke the song down lyrically and instrumentally stating "The song finds Nicki talking to a lover, admitting that she puts up walls and tries to hide behind a front, but despite all that, her feelings are really transparent.
-No matter what she does, she can't escape how she truly feels.
+MTV described the song as "straight-shooting rap" in Minaj's "multiple-accent style" while also being in the vein of "a Katy Perry-esque ballad", with Minaj singing about a lover who stands by her through thick and thin.
+Paul Cantor of MTV News said it "finds Nicki talking to a lover, admitting that she puts up walls and tries to hide behind a front, but despite all that, her feelings are really transparent. ...
 The track is all triple-time drum programming and sprightly synthesizer lead lines.
 It's a perfect backdrop for her to spit.
 The hook finds Nicki questioning, almost rhetorically."